Share

 ],

-"main_findings": "In rats and rabbits exposed to 2375 ± 50 MHz in absorbent chambers, microwave radiation at 10, 50, and 500 µW/cm2 for 30 days (7 hr/day) was reported to cause changes in bioelectric brain activity and behavioral, immunological, and cytochemical reactions.
-At 10 and 50 µW/cm2, electric brain activity was reported to be stimulated initially, while at 500 µW/cm2 it was reported to be suppressed (increase in slow, high-amplitude delta waves) along with decreased work capacity and other behavioral measures and inhibition of cellular and humoral immunity.",
+"main_findings": "In rats and rabbits exposed to 2375 +/- 50 MHz in absorbant chambers, microwave radiation at 10, 50, and 500 µW/cm2 for 30 days (7 hr/day) was associated with changes in bioelectric brain activity and behavioral, immunological, and cytochemical reactions.
+At 10 and 50 µW/cm2, electric brain activity was reported to be stimulated at the initial stage of irradiation, while at 500 µW/cm2 it was reported to be suppressed (increase of slow, high-amplitude delta-waves).
+At 500 µW/cm2, decreases in work capacity, unconditioned feeding stimulus value, investigating activity, electronic irradiation threshold, and inhibition of cellular and humoral immunity were observed.",

 "effect_direction": "mixed",